International Date Line: Eastern Kiribati (1994)

-As a British colony, the now-Republic of Kiribati was centered in the Gilbert Islands, just west of the IDL of the time.
+As a British colony, the Kiribati colony was centered in the Gilbert Islands, just west of the IDL of the time.
 Upon independence in 1979, it acquired the claim to the Phoenix and Line Islands, east of the IDL, from the United States.
 As a result, the country straddled the IDL.
 Government and commercial concerns on opposite sides of the line could only conduct routine business by radio or telephone on the four days of the week which were weekdays on both sides.
 To eliminate this anomaly, Kiribati introduced a change of date for its eastern half by removing Saturday, 31 December 1994 from its calendar.
 Because of this, Friday, 30 December 1994, was followed by Sunday, 1 January 1995.
-After the change, the IDL in effect moved eastwards to go around the entire country.
+After the change, the IDL in effect moved eastward to go around the entire country.
 Strictly legal, the 1917 nautical IDL convention is still valid.
-When the land time zone says it's Monday, these islands would form enclaves of Monday in an ocean which has Sunday.
-Maps are usually not drawn this way.
+For example, when it is Monday on Kiribati's islands, it is still Sunday in the surrounding ocean, though maps are usually not drawn this way.

 As a consequence of the 1994 change, Kiribati's easternmost territory, the Line Islands, including the inhabited island of Kiritimati (Christmas Island), started the year 2000 before any other country, a feature upon which the Kiribati government capitalized as a potential tourist draw.